boltops-tools/cody/README.md

 ### Deploy

-Adjust the files in `.codebuild` to fit your needs.
+Adjust the files in `.cody` to fit your needs.
 When you're ready, deploy the CodeBuild project with:

     cody deploy STACK_NAME